grhmdev/gen-statemachine/README.md

 ## Examples

 After installing with `make install`, try running one of the examples below.
-These are simple and self-contained programs that demonstrate some of the capability of `gen_fsm`.
+These are simple and self-contained programs that demonstrate some of the capability of `gen_statemachine`.

 1. `make example-hello-world`